-The share creation process will begin by requesting permission to create the share that will contain the ClickView Library database file.
+The share creation process will begin by requesting permission to create a share that will contain the ClickView Library database file.
 This shared path will be specified in the Database UNC Path in the Publisher Details window.

 Click Yes to allow the creation of the shares, and a new message will appear confirming that the share has been created.
 Click OK to continue.

-The second share to be created will contain the contents of you ClickView Library Data folder.
+The second share to be created will contain the contents of your ClickView Library Data folder.
 This path will be specified in the Binary Data UNC Path box.
 Follow the prompts to continue the process.

 The final share will contain the contents of your Publishers Local Cache folder.
 Proceed with creating the share by following the prompts.